 Day two at Pulse proved to be another one of learning, with a focus on a few key themes, including a strong tie to customer business outcomes.
 Here were my top takeaways:

 1. Every customer outcome should be concluded with a value realization step.
-Have the customer specifically acknowledge that they’ve seen the value in order to close the loop.
+Have the customer specifically acknowledge that they’ve seen the value to close the loop.

 2. Develop a process around a success plan handoff pre to post-sales.
 Determine what a successful outcome means to a customer and how that will be calculated.
 This needs to be specific and point to the ‘why’ in the purchase decision. (i.e. ‘Increase user engagement’ is not as helpful as ‘Increase user engagement from 60% to 75% in the next six months’).
 You need to hold sales accountable for delivering this information as part of closing the sale.